 - Be careful not to overcook the jam or it will set too hard!
 Remember that the jam will continue to cook once you take it off the heat, so you just want to remove it once it starts to thicken.

 - I always like to make my jam in smaller amounts so that it doesn’t spoil.
-You can even cut this recipe in half if you want to make less jam overall.
+You can even cut this recipe in half if you want a smaller amount of jam.

 Keywords: strawberry jam, jam, strawberries